SwahiliBox/swahilibox-events-api/README.md

   - visit the official getting started [page](https://www.postgresql.org/docs/10/tutorial-start.html)
   - Here is also a [tutorial](https://www.youtube.com/watch?v=e1MwsT5FJRQ) to do so on windows

-create a `.env` file and provide the necessary values as shown in the `.env.sample` file
+Create a `.env` file.Copy the contents of `.env.sample` file and paste them in your `.env` file.
+Replace the value of `DATABASE` with the name of the database you just created above.
+Same with `DATABASE_PASSWORD` and `DATABASE_USER`.

 Install dependencies

 `yarn install`

+Run database migrations to create the tables

+`yarn db:migrate`

 Then run the command below to start the application in development mode